• Skip to primary navigation

 Dr. Pemberton is a Doctor of Osteopathic Medicine (D.O.) which is a professional doctoral degree for physicians in the United States.
 Holders of the D.O. degree are known as osteopathic physicians.
 The difference is that D.O.s belong to a separate but equal branch of American medical care — through the osteopathic approach.
 Osteopathic physicians look at the entire person to reach a diagnosis, rather than focusing only on the symptoms, and they are trained to help the body heal itself.
 They teach patients how to prevent illness and injury by living a healthy lifestyle, and perform osteopathic manipulative treatment (OMT), a hands-on treatment whereby the D.O. will manipulate muscles and joints with techniques that include stretching, resistance and gentle pressure.
 D.O.s practice with the belief that all parts of the body work together, influencing one another.
 They receive special training about the nervous system and musculoskeletal system, and they provide something very important to the patient — a healing touch.

-Dr. John Pemberton, Oculoplastic Surgeon – UAMS
+Video: Dr. John Pemberton, Oculoplastic Surgeon -- UAMS

 Dr. Pemberton's Academic Background